33 °F / 1 °C

 Newport is a port city in Southeast Wales, located on River Usk (near the confluence with Severn estuary).
-The port is approx 19 km (12 ml) northeast of Cardiff.
-By population, the city is ranked country's 3rd largest (around 145,000 city and over 305,000 metro).
-The Cardiff-Newport metro area has combined population around 1,097 million.
+The port is approx 19 km (12 mi) northeast of Cardiff.
+By population, the city is ranked the country's 3rd largest (around 145,000 city and over 305,000 metro).
+The Cardiff-Newport metro area has a combined population of around 1,097 million.

-Newport's been a port since medieval times, when the Normans built Newport Castle.
-The town outgrew earlier Roman town Caerleon, immediately upstream, and gained first charter in 1314.
-Newport grew significantly in 19th century, when its port became focus of coal export from the eastern valleys of South Wales.
+Newport's been a port since medieval times when the Normans built Newport Castle.
+The town outgrew earlier Roman town Caerleon, immediately upstream, and gained the first charter in 1314.
+Newport grew significantly in the 19th century when its port became the focus of coal export from the eastern valleys of South Wales.
 Newport was Wales' biggest coal-exporting port until the rise of Cardiff from the 1850s.
 It was the site of the last big-scale armed insurrection in Britain, Newport Rising led by the Chartists in 1839.

-In February 12, 2018, started works on ABP's GBP 4,5 million project for building additional warehousing at Port Newport.
+On February 12, 2018, work started on ABP's GBP 4,5-million project for building additional warehousing at Port Newport.
 The new storage facility (aka "21 Shed") was needed for the increased agriculture-related cargo shipping volumes.
 The new warehouse is covered and sized 70,000 ft2 / 6500 m2.

-- For FY 2017, the port reported a 14% increase in fertiliser (bulk cargo) imports and 54% increase in animal feed imports.
+- For FY 2017, the port reported a 14% increase in fertilizer (bulk cargo) imports and a 54% increase in animal feed imports.

 - In 2017, the port handled a total of 2,2 million tons of cargo.